AidenSorabji/Structured-Programming-Modules/README.md

 Please when using this code, credit me.
 In addition, please do not use this code to complete your code for an assignment, as I am not held responsible for people who do, and for anyone that will do.

 # Contact me ✉️
-If you have any questions about my licensing, the code in the repo, or anything else that is confusing you, create a post in the discussion tab, or message me on discord at **"SpaceN64#7656"**.
+If you have any questions about my licensing, the code in the repo, or anything else that is confusing you, create a post in the discussion tab, or email me at [sorabjiaiden@gmail.com](sorabjiaiden@gmail.com).